pranshu-kumar/dino-ml-project/README.md

 </table>

 ### Method
-We evaluated the NEAT algorithm on two models of game,
+We evaluated the NEAT algorithm on two models of the game,
 1. The first model was a game with constant game speed.
 2. The second model was a game with increasing game speed.
 > More details can be found in the [report](DinoML.pdf)